ja11sop/std-filesystem-relative/papers/DXXXX.md

 #### 3.2.1 Return value when asking for a relative path

-In this case there are four possible situations:
+Given a path `Path` and a start path `Start` then there are four possible situations:

   1. a relative path exists
   2. the paths are the same
   3. no relative path exists
-  4. error (perhaps from calling other operations internally)
+  4. error (from calling other operations internally)

 There are a number of options of what to return for each situation.
 These are enumerated in as follows: